If you’re ready to transition to a nursing career, then an accelerated nursing program can help you achieve your goal fast.

 Take the Supportive and Accelerated Route to Nursing

-Elmhurst University offers Illinois’ first distance accelerated BSN program for non-nurses.
+Elmhurst University offers Illinois’ first online accelerated BSN program for non-nurses.
 In addition to serving Illinois residents, the program is also offered to students who reside in Kentucky, Indiana, Iowa, Minnesota, Missouri, and Wisconsin.
 Academically strong and ethically driven, the program provides a fast path to a second career in nursing.

 As a student, you will: